ibm-cloud-docs/cloud-object-storage/libraries/python.md

 *Key Values*
 * `<bucket-name>` - name of the bucket in your Object Storage service instance that has Aspera enabled.
-* `<path-to-local-file>` - directory and file name where save the file to the local system.
+* `<absolute-path-to-file>` - directory and file name where save the file to the local system.
 * `<object-to-download>` - name of the file in the bucket to download.

 ### Directory Upload